Skip to main content

 Overactive Bladder PTNS Treatment

 Overactive bladder can disrupt work, sleep, travel, and confidence in daily routines.
-When urgency and frequency start shaping where you go and how long you stay, care should focus on both symptom relief and function.
+When urgency and frequency begin to shape where you go and how long you stay, care should focus on both symptom relief and overall function.

 Call (626) 292-5896